I Got a Boy: Background and release

-The album was officially tour promoted on Girls' Generation World Tour Girls & Peace, began on June 8, 2013, in Olympic Gymnastics Arena, Seoul, South Korea, finished on February 15, 2014, in Cotai Arena, Macau.
-The tour also promotes their third studio album, The Boys, officially.

 Composition

 Dsign Music, the group of famous composers that composed the hit song, "Genie", as well as the top composers of Europe including Will Simms and Sarah Lundback, and the composer from Korea, Young-Jin Yoo participated in the making of the album.
 "I Got a Boy" is an electronic dance song that mixes pop, retro, and urban genres.
 "Talk Talk" is the Korean version of Boomerang which was included in their second Japanese studio album Girls & Peace, and the Korean lyrics tell a guy who does not understand a girl's heart should try to talk to his girl that it gives the feeling different from Japanese version while it has the same melody and arrangement.

 "Baby Maybe", mixes lyrics written by Girls' Generation members Sooyoung, Yuri, and Seohyun that expresses the fluttering heart of a girl in love.
 "XYZ" with a powerful synthesizer pattern is also written by Yuri and Seohyun.
 The album also contains "Lost in Love (유리아이)", a duet by Taeyeon and Tiffany expresses the changes of heart that accepts the breakup with a lover as time passes.
 The track "Promise" is a mid-tempo soul ballad composed and arranged by British songwriter Joseph Belmaati in his debut collaboration with the group.
 The lyrics were penned by Mo-ul and contain a message for the fans.
 "Express 999" is retro pop combining 1980s new wave influences, and various genres.
 "Look at Me" combines organic beats, a playful melody, and easy-to-sing-along chorus.
 "Romantic St." is a swing jazz style song.